yang-zj1026/yang-zj1026.github.io/_news/icra2023_workshop.md

 ---

-Our paper *"QuadSwarm: A Modular Multi-Quadrotor Simulator for Deep Reinforcement Learning with Direct Thrust Control"* is accepted by ICRA 2023 Workshop: The Role of Robotics Simulators for Unmanned Aerial Vehicles.
+Our paper *"QuadSwarm: A Modular Multi-Quadrotor Simulator for Deep Reinforcement Learning with Direct Thrust Control"* is accepted at ICRA 2023 Workshop: The Role of Robotics Simulators for Unmanned Aerial Vehicles.